ariopulse/Ario-Enhancement-Proposal/ACEP-Python.md

 <h2 style="color:rgba(50,84,108,255)">White Space</h2>

-White spaces are just to improve your code readability, don't use them everywhere!
+It's recommended to use white spaces around operands and operators Don't add any white space in blank new lines briefly, white spaces are just to improve your code readability, but don't exaggerate!

 ```python
 # Acceptable using of whitespace: